anisham25/novadebate/site/instructors/nathaniel-yoon.md

 picture:
   alt: Nathaniel Yoon
   url: /static/images/nathnaielbio.jpeg
-bio: Hello, I'm Nathaniel (he/him) and I'll be the Adult Administrator for NOVA this year!
+bio: Hello, I'm Nathaniel (he/him) and I'll be the adult supervisor for NOVA this year!
 I attend Johns Hopkins University where I'm the president of the debate team, and attended Oakton High School where I debated and served as the team's coach for three years.
 In college, I broke at Nationals, NAUDC, and